summer-solutions/orm/README.md

  })

- // reading from "stream-3" stream, you can run max to two consumers at once consumerTestGroup3 := engine.GetEventProker().Consume("my-consumer", "test-group-2", 2)
+ // reading from "stream-3" stream, you can run max to two consumers at once consumerTestGroup3 := engine.GetEventBroker().Consume("my-consumer", "test-group-2", 2)
  consumerTestGroup3.DisableLoop() // all events will be consumed once withour waiting for new events

  consumerTestGroup3.Consume(context.Background(), 100, func(events []orm.Event) {